 Fig 4.
 August Rodin, The Thinker, 1880-81.
 Bronze sculpture.
 Cleveland Museum of Art.
 Rodin: the Shape of Genius.
 By Ruth Butler.
 New Haven: Yale University Press, 1993: 4.

-RefWorks is a research management tool you can use to create bibliographies, format footnotes, and organize information that you import from the library's databases and other online sources.
+RefWorks is a research and citation management service you can use to create bibliographies, format footnotes, and organize information that you import from the library's databases and other online sources.
 Footnotes and bibliographies created with RefWorks are only as good as the information you import.
 You will still need to edit some references.
 For help with that, refer to the library's guide to citing sources.

 Hamilton College, 198 College Hill Road, Clinton, NY 13323 • 315-859-4735 • Copyright © 2017 The Trustees of Hamilton College.
 All rights reserved.